-How to get the current directory in python?In this python tutorial, we look at how you can get the current working directory in Python and how you can change the working directory.
+How to get the current directory in Python?In this short tutorial, let us look at how you could use python to get the current directory and how to change the working directory.

-In case you are here only for the solution use this link.
+In case you are here only for the solution of getting the current directory in Python, use this link.

 Table of Contents